 - Optimize your documentation requirements by taking a class on how to most easily document your telehealth practice.

-- Schedule daily or weekly collegial time with your office-mates.
-Such meetings can be by phone or video, depending on the groups’ preferences.
+- Schedule daily or weekly collegial time with your office mates.
+Depending on the groups’ preferences, such meetings can be by phone or video.

 Learn More About How to Reduce Zoom Fatigue

-If you want to learn more about what Zoom Fatigue is and how to fight it, attend the live and also recorded October 7, 2020 TBHI webinar, “7 Effective Strategies for Managing Zoom Fatigue Symptoms.”
+If you want to learn more about what Zoom Fatigue is and how to fight it, register for a recorded, on-demand webinar, “7 Effective Strategies for Managing Zoom Fatigue Symptoms.”

 - Answer the question: What is Zoom Fatigue?